bitcoin-dev-project/bitcoiner-intro-to-rust/06_pointers_and_slices.md

 # Pointers and Slices

 When we call `[]` on a vector to reference some set of elements, we are actually returning a slice and not another vector.
 A slice is just a region of contiguous data in memory.
 However, in Rust, we don't typically store that region of data directly into a variable.
 Instead we always *refer* to that region of data with the use of a pointer.
-In the case of a slice, we must prepend it with the `&` sign which converts it into a *fat pointer* reference.
-A fat pointer is a two-word value comprising a pointer to the slice's first element and the number of elements in the slice.
+In the case of a slice, we use what's called a **fat pointer**, which is a two-word value comprising a pointer to the slice's first element and the number of elements in the slice.
 Take a look at the diagram below.

 <img src="https://www.lurklurk.org/effective-rust/images/vecslice.svg"/>
 <p>source: <a href="https://doc.rust-lang.org/book/ch15-00-smart-pointers.html">https://doc.rust-lang.org/book/ch15-00-smart-pointers.html</a></p>